celinescornavacca/CUTAL/README.md

 		by CUTAL.
 		Must be a string of the form
 			[a---b],[c---d], ... [y---z]
-		Where a = 0, z is the number of sites/characters -1,
+		Where a >= 0, z is at most the number of sites/characters -1,
-		any block [a--b] satisfies a <= b, and any pair of consecutive blocks [a---b],[c---d] satisfies c = b+1.
+		any block [a--b] satisfies a <= b, and any pair of consecutive blocks [a---b],[c---d] satisfies c > b.
 		If this value is specified, CUTAL will return the max homoplasy score, total homoplasy score, max homoplasy ratio and total homoplasy ratio of the given block partition; furthemore it will compare this block partition with an optimal block